lcdb/lcdb-wf/docs/config-yaml.rst

     files and (optionally) post-process them, and which indexes to build.
 This is the most complex section; see :ref:`references-config` for details.

-    Briefly, the example above has a single assembly configured: "human".
-That assembly has three tags: "gencode-v25", "gencode-v25-transcriptome", and "rRNA".
+    Briefly, the example above has a single organism configured: "human".
+That organism has three tags: "gencode-v25", "gencode-v25-transcriptome", and "rRNA".

 .. _cfg-references-dir: